piotrbach/piotrbach/README.md

 ### Hi there 👋

 Hi!
 I'm Piotr.
-I'm a .NET Consultant and web developer with 14+ years in the web industry.
+I'm a .NET Consultant and web developer with 14+ years in the web & Microsoft .NET ecosystem.
 I'm passionate about C#, Azure, Umbraco CMS, automation, and productivity.

 I like sharing my knowledge & expierience.
 Some of my popular publications: